hl7au/au-fhir-base/input/pagecontent/generalguidance.md

 * it is not suitable or achievable to add the needed concepts to an existing published code system (e.g., some Australian Bureau of Statistics terminology is not yet available as a FHIR code system)
 * it is not suitable to define the new code system in [HL7 Terminology (THO)](https://build.fhir.org/ig/HL7/UTG/documentation.html)
   * terminology can be defined temporarily in an AU Base code system to support development during a release while work on promoting the concepts to [HL7 Terminology (THO)](https://build.fhir.org/ig/HL7/UTG/documentation.html) is progressing
-* the use of the code system is not specific to a single use case or domain (i.e.,not specific to a single IG)
+* the use of the code system is not specific to a single use case or domain (i.e., not specific to a single IG)

 Value sets are defined in AU Base when:
 * there is no available FHIR value set (including in [HL7 Terminology (THO)](https://build.fhir.org/ig/HL7/UTG/documentation.html)) that matches the set of values for usage agreed by the responsible work group
 * the content of the value set is not predominantly SNOMED CT or LOINC<sup>1</sup>
-* the use is not specific to a single use case or domain (i.e.,not specific to a single IG)
+* the use is not specific to a single use case or domain (i.e., not specific to a single IG)

 *<sup>1</sup>Value sets defined for usage in HL7 AU IGs that are SNOMED CT or LOINC predominant are managed by the work group and published via the [National Clinical Terminology Service (NCTS)](https://www.healthterminologies.gov.au/) directly rather than AU Base.*